Steamed Seitan with Mushrooms & Dried Lily Flowers

 Place your plant-based protein(s) of choice, wood ears, mushrooms, lily flowers, shiitake mushroom soaking liquid, vegetable oil, sesame oil, Shaoxing wine, oyster sauce, sugar, salt, white pepper, grated ginger, and the white portions of the scallions into a bowl.
 Mix until most of the liquid is absorbed into the mixture.
 Set the green portions of the scallions aside.
 Then, cover the mixture and marinate for at least 30 minutes, or in the refrigerator overnight.

 When you’re ready to cook the dish, add the cornstarch to the mixture until it is uniformly incorporated.
-At this point, there should be no standing liquid in the mixture.
+At this point, there should be little or no standing liquid in the mixture.

 Transfer the mixture to a deep heat-proof plate or pie dish.
 Sprinkle half of the green portion of the scallions over the top.
 Place in a covered steamer (find out more about how to set up a steamer, even without special equipment), and steam over medium high heat for 15 minutes.